Priyanshu-2811/Car_Price_Predictor/README.md

  - pandas
  - scikit-learn

-3. Run the "car_price_predictor.ipynb" file
+3. Run the "Quiker Analysis.ipynb" file
-4.
 # Description

 ## What this project does?